WordPress/gutenberg/docs/designers-developers/developers/block-api/block-attributes.md

 * integer
 	- Matches any number with a zero fractional part

+Additional details are found in the documentation for Wordpress's REST API [here](https://developer.wordpress.org/rest-api/extending-the-rest-api/schema/).

 ### `text`

 Use `text` to extract the inner text from markup.